Crash Kits: Your Solution to Temporary App Crashes & Power Failures

 Computers crash, wifi goes down, app fail, connections get lost and electricity goes out.
 If your restaurant hasn’t experienced any of these before - you’re either extremely lucky or forgetful.

 EVERY POS terminal in EVERY restaurant - EVERYwhere should have a “CRASH KIT”:

 Small Sterilite-style plastic bins under each terminal with necessities to ensure BOH & FOH continue running without missing a beat or, at the very least, without necessitating an inordinate wait for an order or a check in such an event... especially if it occurs in the middle of service.

 Think of these as the spare tire in the trunk of your car (or under it) you may be fortunate enough to never need to use.

-Among the contents in each box should be: 3 calculators, 6 dup or triple copy Guest Chit pads (these are the original chits), a manual credit card swipe machine (the old-school ones - ask your processor for them or show your staff how to rub the card under a carbon guest chit) a flashlight, a current menu (with current pricing), a roll of quarters, a card with food tax rate, alc bev tax rate and misc tax rate (if applicable) and instructions for everyone to round up when it comes to giving guests their change.
+Among the contents in each box should be: 3-5 calculators, 6—10 dup or triple copy Guest Chit pads (these are the original chits), a manual credit card swipe machine (the old-school ones - ask your processor for them or show your staff how to rub the card under a carbon guest chit) a flashlight, a few current menus (with current pricing), a roll of quarters for change, a card with food tax rate, alc bev tax rate and misc tax rate (if applicable) and instructions for everyone to round up when it comes to giving guests their change.